-But whether it’s because we downplay the risks of a hurricane, we haven’t experienced a hurricane before, or we have simply become overwhelmed at the thought, some of us may tend to put those preparations off, waiting until the skies cloud up and weather warnings are deployed.
+But whether you downplay the risks of a hurricane, you haven’t experienced a hurricane before or you simply become overwhelmed at the thought, you may tend to put those preparations off, waiting until the skies cloud up and weather warnings are deployed.

 There are, however, convincing reasons not to postpone preparations.
 Here are three advantages to getting prepared early in the season:

 If you wait until the last minute to purchase emergency provisions, you risk having to wait in long lines to buy them (if you find them at all).
-Take the 2012 storm Sandy.
-As the storm approached New York City, media outlets were flooded with images of the “tidal waves of shoppers” scrambling for last-minute purchases of food and water.
+Take any hurricane.
+As the storm approaches, media outlets show images of shoppers scrambling for last-minute purchases of food and water.